How to Build a Catalogue of Linearly-Evolving Cosmic Voids: Results

 We now wish to compare stacked density profiles for the two void catalogues in the same mass bins, computed according to the stacking procedure outlined in Sec.~\ref{sec:definitions}.
 First, we discuss how to characterise the uncertainty in the profiles computed using Eq.~(\ref{eq:stacking}), since (as previously noted) our dominant source of uncertainty is not Poisson errors due to tracer sparsity, but rather the variability of individual void density profiles.
 To illustrate this variability, we show the distribution of volume-weighted densities for spherical mass shells within stacked voids in Fig.~\ref{fig:violins}.
 It is immediately clear that the distribution of densities within radial bins is not Gaussian, as we might expect from the non-linear evolution of the density field.

 However, in order to make a comparison between linear and non-linear evolution, what we wish to characterise is the uncertainty on the \emph{mean} profile in this stack.
-Noting that the volume-weighted mean density in Eq.~(\ref{eq:stacking}) is a random variable, in the limit of a large number of voids in the stack it is approximately Gaussian-distributed via the Lyapunov variant of the Central Limit Theorem \citep{BillingsleyPatrick1995Pam} with mean given by Eq.~(\ref{eq:stacking}).
-This is a generalisation of the $\sigma/\sqrt{N}$ standard error of the mean to weighted means, yielding variance
+We note that the volume-weighted mean density for a given radius shell, Eq.~(\ref{eq:stacking}), can be treated as a random variable which is approximately Gaussian-distributed in the limit of a large number of voids in the stack.
+This follows from the Lyapunov variant of the Central Limit Theorem \citep{BillingsleyPatrick1995Pam}.
+The error is a generalisation of the $\sigma/\sqrt{N}$ standard error of the mean to weighted means, yielding variance

 Here, $w_i = V_i/(\sum_{i}V_i)$ are the weights (normalised to $\sum_{i}w_i = 1$) and $\sigma^2$ is the variance of the profiles arising from the non-Gaussian distribution in Fig.~\ref{fig:violins}.
 For the case of equal weights $w_i = 1/N$, this reduces to the standard $\sigma^2/N$ variance of the mean.
 We adopt Eq.~\eqref{eq:variance-on-mean} as the definition of our error bars in all subsequent plots.